Tantallon, Maryland: Geography

 Tantallon is located at 38.7 degrees north, 77.0 degrees west (38.724, −77.01); or approximately 12 miles south-southeast of Washington, D.C.
 The elevation for the community is 39 feet above sea level.

 Education

-The community of Tantallon is served by the Prince George's County Public Schools system, which serves the entire county.
+The community of Tantallon is served by the Prince George's County Public Schools system, and is zoned for Friendly High School.